kaisenlinux/manpages-dev/category/TCP/socat.md

               See also: named pipe

        PROXY:<proxy>:<hostname>:<port>
               Connects  to  an  HTTP  proxy server on port 8080 using TCP/IP  version 4 or 6 depending on address specification, name resolution, or option pf, and sends a CONNECT request for hostname:port.
-If the proxy grants access and succeeds to connect to the target, data transfer between socat and the  tar‐ get can start.
+If the proxy grants access and succeeds to connect to the target, data transfer between socat and the target can start.
 Note that the traffic need not be HTTP but can be an arbitrary protocol.
               Option groups: FD,SOCKET,IP4,IP6,TCP,HTTP,RETRY
               Useful options: proxyport, ignorecr, proxyauth, resolve, crnl, bind, connect-timeout, mss, sourceport, retry See also: SOCKS, TCP

        PTY    Generates  a  pseudo terminal (pty) and uses its master side.
-Another process may open the pty’s slave side using it like a serial line or terminal.
+Another process may open the pty’s slave side using it like a serial line or terminal.  (example).
-              (example).
 If both the ptmx and the openpty mechanisms are available, ptmx is used (POSIX).
               Option groups: FD,NAMED,PTY,TERMIOS
               Useful options: link, openpty, wait-slave, mode, user, group See also: UNIX-LISTEN, PIPE, EXEC, SYSTEM